aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_addons/010-create-loadbalancer-ui.md

 3. On the "Create Application" page:

-You have **two options** for creating the Application - either provide the manifest file directly, or enter the values manually.
+We have **two options** for creating the Application - either provide the manifest file directly, or enter the values manually.

 #### Create with Manifest